International Traffic in Arms Regulations: Compliance

 Because failure to implement an effective export compliance program can be an exacerbating factor in the event of a breach of ITAR, the U.S. Government encourages U.S. exporters to implement internal export compliance programs.
-The U.S. Government may also require U.S. exporters that are party to an export authorization to develop a "Technology Transfer Control Plan" specific to that export authorization.
+The U.S. Government may also require U.S. exporters that are party to an export authorization to develop a technology transfer control plan specific to that export authorization.

 Other countries also encourage their nationals who are using USML items to implement internal export compliance programs to address ITAR requirements.
 It is notable that the failure of overseas companies to implement ITAR compliance programs has been criticized by the U.S. Department of State.

-Companies in U.S. and Overseas are increasingly using the ERP software to track the ITAR controlled items through the Supply Chain.
+Companies in U.S. and overseas are increasingly using ERP software to track ITAR controlled items through the supply chain.

 ITAR reform

 While political debate over the wisdom of placing all satellite and launch technology on the US Munitions List (USML) has been ongoing since the advent of ITAR regulation in 1999, there has been a shift in political opinion since 2007.
 In late 2012, the US Congress passed the 2013 defense authorization bill which, if signed into law, will allow U.S. satellite manufacturers to "be more able to collaborate with international partners and [place] U.S. component makers on a more even footing in the global marketplace."
 The bill "allows the president to remove commercial satellites and components from the U.S. Munitions List (USML) and allows him to decide which satellite technologies are the most important to protect.
-The bill still restricts the export and transfer of technology to China, Cuba, Iran, North Korea, Sudan and Syria."
+The bill still restricts the export and transfer of technology to China, Cuba, Iran, North Korea, Sudan, and Syria."

 The political changes in 2012 came after several years of a gradual shift in thinking.
 In 2010, the Congress formally requested "an assessment of the national security risks of removing satellites and components from the USML.
 The study, known as the 1248 report, was completed in April 2012.

 While satellite technology had been subjected to ITAR since 1999, the U.S. had seen its share of global satellite manufacturing halved with, according to the Aerospace Industries Association, an estimated loss of $21 billion in revenue from 1999 to 2009.